jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/6Church.md

 ##### What I learned:
 1. The "prophets" in [Ephesians 2:20](Ephesians2#v.20) and [3:5](Ephesians3#v.5) refer to a small group of individuals who weren't apostles but were closley connected to them and played a foundational role in the beginning of the church.
 2. Timothy was told to **teach** Paul's instructions to the church and the Thessalonians were told to affirm the tradition they were **taught** by Paul.
 Teachers, not prophets, were the leaders of the early church.
-3. Matthew quotes Isaiah 53:4-5 with reference to physical healings performed by Jesus.
+3. Matthew quotes [Isaiah 53:4-5](Isaiah43#v.4-5) with reference to physical healings performed by Jesus.
-4. 2 Chronicles 16:12-13 illustrate how it was wrong for King Asa to rely on doctors or medicine instead of relying on the Lord.
+4. [2 Chronicles 16:12-13](2Chron16#v.12-13) illustrate how it was wrong for King Asa to rely on doctors or medicine instead of relying on the Lord.
-5. According Zephaniah 3:9, we will all "pure speech" and call upon the name of the Lord in the with one accord.
+5. According [Zephaniah 3:9](Zephaniah3#v.9), we will all have "pure speech" and call upon the name of the Lord in the with one accord.
 We will all speak the same language in heaven (in addition to our current ones on Earth).
-6. Grudem explains 1 Corinthians 14:20-25 really well.
+6. Grudem explains [1 Corinthians 14:20-25](1Cor14#v.22) really well.
 Paul's quotation of Isaiah 28 gives context to what he means by a "sign".
-ADFDALSJF;LDSJFLDAKFJL;DSF
+7. Sign is used to mean "sign of God's attitude."
+Tongues are a sign of judgement to unbelievers because they would only hear unintelligible speech and will certainly not be saved.
+Prophecy, on the other hand, is a sign of blessing for believers.

 ##### Interesting Quote:
 - *The healing miracles of Jesus certainly demonstrate that at times God is willing to grant a partial foretaste of the perfect health that will be ours for eternity.* (1315)